michaelblyons/SublimeText-DashDoc/README.md

 1. Open the "Docsets" tab.
 1. Click the <kbd>+</kbd>.
 1. Choose "Add Local Docset".
-1. Select the `sublime-text.docset` in this folder.
+1. Select the `sublime-text.docset` in the `www.sublimetext.com` folder.
 1. Optionally change the keyword.

 ### Zeal locally-built docset